FasterXML/jackson/jackson3/MIGRATING_TO_JACKSON_3.md

 # Jackson 3 Migration Guide

-This guide aims to "connect-the-dots" for Jackson 2.x to 3.x migration.
+This guide aims to "Connect the Dots" for Jackson 2.x to 3.x migration, helping developers by outlining the process.
+It is not a comprehensive guide, or check list.

-It mostly references documentation in other repos and provides a high-level summary with appropriate links.
+Guide mostly references documentation in other repos and provides a high-level summary with appropriate links.

 ## Overview of Major Changes